WHO ARE WE?

 Lao Elephant Initiative

-If you have a specific project to which you'd like to direct or restrict your donation, please indicate this in the memo section.
+Please note that if you have a specific project or organization to which you'd like to direct or restrict your donation, we ask you to indicate this in the memo section.
 If your donation is to be directed to MandaLao Elephant Conservation, please clearly note that, as well.

 If you intend to send a check each month as a recurring donation, please include a note letting us know when to expect it.